GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookies-explained/index.md

 While the `SameSite` attribute is widely supported, it has unfortunately not been widely adopted by developers.
-The open default of sending cookies everywhere means all use case work, but leave the user vulnerable to CSRF and unintentional information leakage.
-In order to encourage developers to state their intent and provide users with a safer experience, Mike West has proposed two key changes in
+The open default of sending cookies everywhere means all use cases work but leaves the user vulnerable to CSRF and unintentional information leakage.
+To encourage developers to state their intent and provide users with a safer experience, Mike West has proposed two key changes in
 ["Incrementally Better Cookies"](https://tools.ietf.org/html/draft-west-cookie-incrementalism-00).